-Students interested in becoming counselors, therapists or probation officers within the criminal justice system should follow the "Counseling" career plan.
-In addition to the criminal justice related classes, required courses place an emphasis on the social and behavioral sciences.
-This combination provides the student with a strong theoretical foundation for successful personal and social interventions in their chosen profession.
+Students interested in becoming counselors or probation officers within the criminal justice system should follow the Counseling career plan.
+Required courses place the emphasis on the social and behavioral sciences to give students a firm theoretical foundation for successful personal and social interventions in chosen profession.